 They also have experience with compassion fatigue/burnout.
 Dana is passionate about supporting helping professionals in creating sustainable wellness practices.

-Dana offers post-diagnosis support, develops and presents workplace training, and facilitates peer support social groups via Thriving Autistic.
+They offer post-diagnosis support, develop and present workplace training, and facilitate peer support social groups in collaboration with Thriving Autistic.

-They are a member of the inaugural cohort (2021-2022) of the ACT LEND program at UT Austin.
+They were a member of the inaugural cohort (2021-2022) of the ACT LEND program at UT Austin.